Start My Nursing Degree in Feb

 bes0642

 Congratulations!
-Gus as a fellow Ostomate you will be absolutely a valuable resource to those yet to experience becoming an Ostomate.
-Best wishes in your new career.
+Gus, as a fellow Ostomate, you will be an absolutely valuable resource to those yet to experience becoming an Ostomate.

 Past Member

-Hello to you, from the other Portland, on the coast (Maine)!!
+Hello to you, from the other Portland, on the coast (Maine)!